IC Catholic Prep (Elmhurst, Illinois): Courses

-IC Catholic Prep offers 25+ Advanced Placement and Honors classes in addition to its regular course offerings.
+IC Catholic Prep offers 25+ Advanced Placement and Honors classes in addition to its regular course offerings IC Catholic prep has the best Fine Arts program (Music, Art, and Drama).
 ICCP offers extracurricular activities including National Honor Society, Art club, Book club, Engineering Club, Theater, Math Team, Student Council, and Yearbook.

-Vision

-IC Catholic Prep's official vision is "Young men and women who learn, lead, and serve."

-Philosophy

-Through a Catholic, college preparatory curriculum, students are encouraged to achieve their maximum potential and exemplify the Catholic values taught at IC Catholic Prep.
-Faculty, staff, administration, students and parents strive to work together to form a loving, Christ-centered community of believers.
-Students will encounter diversity of mind and culture, excel academically, and experience personal growth through their academic and extracurricular experiences.
-Students will be challenged to become independent thinkers who make a positive impact on the world through a selfless confidence and service to others.

 Athletics

-The Football Program has won 6 IHSA State Championships spanning from 2002 to 2022.
+The football program has won six IHSA State Championships spanning from 2002 to 2022.
 Years (and divisions) of championships: 2002(3A), 2008(2A), 2016(3A), 2017(3A), 2018(4A), 2022(3A).
 In 2008, the Immaculate Conception football team became the first 4 loss football team in IHSA history to win a state championship, winning the class 2a football state championship.
 The 2008 football state championship squad posted a record of 10 wins and 4 losses, winning their final 6 games.

-The Dance Team won state in 2012 and placed second in state in 2013.
+The dance team won state in 2012 and placed second in state in 2013.
 In 2016 the dance team also placed top ten at the IHSA state competition and placed first and second at every competition they attended.

-The Volleyball Team won the IHSA class 2A State Championship in 2013.
+The volleyball Team won the IHSA class 2A State Championship in 2013.

-In 2018, the Wrestling Team qualified for the IHSA Class 1A Team State Finals for the first time in school history.
+In 2018, the wrestling team qualified for the IHSA Class 1A Team State Finals for the first time in school history.

+In 2023, the girls soccer team took fourth place in IHSA Class 1A.